Multiple independently targetable reentry vehicle: Purpose

-Mode of operation
+Operation

-In a MIRV, the main rocket motor (or booster) pushes a "bus" (see illustration) into a free-flight suborbital ballistic flight path.
-After the boost phase, the bus manoeuvres using small on-board rocket motors and a computerised inertial guidance system.
+In a MIRV, the main rocket motor (or booster) pushes a "bus" into a free-flight suborbital ballistic flight path.
+After the boost phase, the bus maneuvers using small on-board rocket motors and a computerized inertial guidance system.
 It takes up a ballistic trajectory that will deliver a re-entry vehicle containing a warhead to a target and then releases a warhead on that trajectory.
-It then manoeuvres to a different trajectory, releasing another warhead, and repeats the process for all warheads.
+It then maneuvers to a different trajectory, releasing another warhead, and repeats the process for all warheads.

 The precise technical details are closely guarded military secrets, to hinder any development of enemy counter-measures.
-The bus's on-board propellant limits the distances between targets of individual warheads to perhaps a few hundred kilometres.
+The bus's on-board propellant limits the distances between targets of individual warheads to perhaps a few hundred kilometers.
 Some warheads may use small hypersonic airfoils during the descent to gain additional cross-range distance.
 Additionally, some buses (e.g. the British Chevaline system) can release decoys to confuse interception devices and radars, such as aluminized balloons or electronic noisemakers.